ApplicationCraft/applicationcraft.com/source/developers/documentation/ac-mobile-build-phonegap/ac-mobile-build/ac-build-plugins/sqlite-plugin/methods/query.html.markdown

 </tr>
 </table>
 ## Description
+This function is used to query a given table.
+The success callback function returns an object in the format of

     res = { rows : [ {key: value}, {key: value1}, {key: value1} ] }, // where key is field name
+ ## Example
     db.query("test", ["id", "name"], "count > ?", [100], null, null, "name", null, function(res){
         for (var i in res.rows){
             for (var key in res.rows[i]){